Nickwasused/tor-stealth-snowflake/README.md

 	this.retries = 0;
   }

-  // Set the target relay address spec, which is expected to be websocket.
-  // TODO: Should potentially fetch the target from broker later, or modify
-  // entirely for the Tor-independent version. setRelayAddr(relayAddr) {
+  setRelayAddr(relayAddr) {
 	this.relayAddr = relayAddr;
-	log('Using ' + relayAddr.host + ':' + relayAddr.port + ' as Relay.');
 	return true;
   }

-  // Initialize WebRTC PeerConnection, which requires beginning the signalling
-  // process. |pollBroker| automatically arranges signalling. beginWebRTC() {
+  beginWebRTC() {
 	this.pollBroker();
 	return this.pollInterval = setInterval((() => {